yashi7/Library-Management-System/README.md

 - **Real-Time Book Availability:** Check the real-time availability status of books, facilitating efficient book borrowing and returns.

-- **Hold Placement and Reading List Management:** Patrons can place holds on desired books and manage personalized reading lists, enhancing the overall user experience.
+- **Hold Placement and Reading List Management:** Patrons can place holds on desired books and manage reading lists, enhancing the overall user experience.

 - **Penalty Management System:** A robust penalty management system is in place to handle overdue book returns, ensuring fair and transparent penalty assessment.